andrei-iliukhin/Yandex.Eda_Hackathon/README.md

 # Yandex.Eda_Hackathon
-Our work was considered as one of the best and was nominated in the second place.
+Our work was considered as one of the best and had been nominated in the second place.

 Partisipants: